Thesis and Project Guidelines

 Your implementations have to be handed over to your supervisor in the form of a Git repository on the [GitLab server of the RRZE].
 This includes all code that is required to reproduce your results.

 All data that you have used or generated for your thesis needs to be accessible to your supervisor after your submission.
-This includes all your results, scripts for processing the data (if not already included in your Git repository), figures, etc. Details on the submission format of this data may vary and should be discussed individually with your supervisor.
+This includes all your results, scripts for processing the data (if not already included in your Git repository), figures, etc. Therefore, please upload such material to our [thesis archive].
+Details on the submission format of this data may vary and should be discussed individually with your supervisor.
 In any way, it is your responsibility to provide your supervisor with everything that would be required to reproduce your results.